MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/get-started-with-mitt---.md

 ---
+title: Get started with MITT
+author: windows-driver-content
-Description: 'To run MITT tests, you must install the MITT firmware on a new MITT board.
-These steps describe how to update the MITT firmware and prepare the host machine for running MITT tests.'
+description: To run MITT tests, you must install the MITT firmware on a new MITT board.
+These steps describe how to update the MITT firmware and prepare the host machine for running MITT tests.
-MS-HAID: 'SPB.get\_started\_with\_mitt\_\_\_'
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-title: Get started with MITT
-author: windows-driver-content
+ms.assetid: 4467B82F-7B06-430B-A0CB-A6825045E5F4
 ---

 # Get started with MITT